civisanalytics/civis-jupyter-notebook/README.rst

 one of ``python2``, ``python3``, or ``ir``).
 Note that your Dockerfile must use ``root`` as the default user.

+See the `example`_ Docker image for more details.

+.. _example: example/README.md

 Integration Testing with Platform
 ---------------------------------

-If you would like to test our image's integration with platform locally follow the steps below:
+If you would like to test your image's integration with the Civis Platform locally follow the steps below:

-1. Create a notebook in your platform account and grab the id of the notebook
+1. Create a notebook in your Civis Platform account and grab the id of the notebook
 2. Create an environment file called ``my.env`` and add the following to it::

     PLATFORM_OBJECT_ID=<notebook_id>
-    CIVIS_API_KEY=<YOUR API KEY>
+    CIVIS_API_KEY=<YOUR CIVIS API KEY>

 3. Build your image locally: ``docker build -t test .``
 4. Run the container: ``docker run --rm -p 8888:8888 --env-file my.env test``